palakpaneerer/python-environment-setup/README.md

 ## 5. Process Flow to make a new project from the second time
 1. Create a folder.
+2. Enter the folder.
+And check the Python version currently used.: `pyenv versions` (If you want to change it, please do it now.)
-2. Run `poetry new myproject` to create a new Poetry project.
+3. Run `poetry new myproject` to create a new Poetry project.
-3. Navigate to the project folder using `cd myproject` in the folder.
+4. Navigate to the project folder using `cd myproject` in the folder.
-4. Save your source code in the myproject subdirectory.
+   **Note:** Save your source code in the myproject subdirectory.
 5. Run `poetry install` in the parent project folder to generate the poetry.lock file.
-6. Go to the environment by runnig: `poetry shell`.
-Note: If impossible, use `poetry self add poetry-plugin-shell` first.
+6. Go to the environment by runnig: `poetry shell`. **Note:** If impossible, use `poetry self add poetry-plugin-shell` first.
 7. Install packages, such as numpy, by running `poetry add numpy` (this can also be done from the VS Code terminal).
 8. Exit the virtual environment by running: `deactivate`